 Chinese New Years

-It's the year of the Monkey, Chinese Zodiac animal figure.
-It is a Yang (Positive) year.
+Chinese New Years is celebrated by billions of poeple around the world.
 The date of Chinese New Years changes every year.
 It is a 15 day celebration, beginning on the first day of the new moon, and ends on the full moon.
 The celebration on the15th day is called the Chinese Lantern Festival.